Hogcock! and Last Lunch: Epilogue

-One year later, Pete has faked his own death and started a new life, but is found by his wife; Liz is producing Grizz's new sitcom Grizz & Herz, and has taken her children to work; she has also stayed in touch with Tracy, whose father has finally returned from getting cigarettes; Jenna is attempting to steal a Tony Award from Alice Ripley; Jack's creation of the see-through dishwasher has led him to his lifelong dream job: CEO of GE, and he is still friends with Liz.
-In the distant future, an immortal Kenneth holds a snow globe containing a model of the Rockefeller Center as he listens in delight to Liz's great-granddaughter pitch for a show that will be based on the stories Liz had told her about working at TGS.
-Behind him, flying cars zoom past his office window.
+One year later, Pete has faked his own death and started a new life, but is found by his wife; Liz is producing Grizz's new sitcom Grizz & Herz, and has taken her children to work; she has also stayed in touch with Tracy, whose father has finally returned from getting cigarettes; Jenna is attempting to steal a Tony Award from Alice Ripley; Jack's creation of the see-through dishwasher has led him to his lifelong dream job: CEO of General Electric, and he is still friends with Liz.
+In the distant future, an immortal Kenneth holds a snow globe (in a reference to the finale of St. Elsewhere, where it's implied everything that happened was the product of an autistic boy's imagination as he looked at a snow globe) containing a model of the Rockefeller Center as he listens in delight to Liz's great-granddaughter pitch for a show that will be based on the stories Liz had told her about working at TGS.